mickfuzz/phd4/_posts/thesis_chapters/2023-12-9-Glossary-Appendices.md

+#### Appendix 4.x  - Summary of the tools and processes used in P2 and P3.

+Table - or short entries with screenshots.

+Phaser 2.6.2 javascript library
+Glitch code playground
+Incomplete game template
+Print out of cards with simple coding missions
+Online graphics editor Piskel.
+Audio editors, audacity,
+Updated incomplete game template
+Piskel online graphics editor
+Step by step tutorials on FLOSS manuals
+Drama scenario
+Interactive chat page in glitch

 #### Appendix 4.x  - Feedback from P1 participants (extracts)

 This is included to show evidence of the emergent process and that the direction of the program was influenced by participants input.